torvalds/linux/Documentation/driver-api/early-userspace/early_userspace_support.rst

 can really be interpreted as any legal argument to gen_initramfs.sh.
 If a directory is specified as an argument then the contents are scanned, uid/gid translation is performed, and usr/gen_init_cpio file directives are output.
-If a directory is specified as an argument to usr/gen_initramfs.sh then the contents of the file are simply copied to the output.
+If a file is specified as an argument to usr/gen_initramfs.sh then the contents of the file are simply copied to the output.
 All of the output directives from directory scanning and file contents copying are